guillerglez88/rest-query/README.md

 ## Motivation

 Url query-string is the natural way of querying over REST.
-Query-string params usually map to underlying data properties and can be handled based on the properties types, for instance: string -> text search, number -> comparison, date -> interval comparison, etc. Converting query params into sql-query is a task that can be abstracted and optimized by providing users with a way to generate, export, and replace queries.
-These are the aims of this library.
+Query-string params generally map to underlying data properties and can be handled based on metadata describing those properties.
+This library converts url + metadata into sql-query.

 ## Usage